Hyperxq/AngularSchematicKit/README.md

 each schematic in this library is geared towards automating and customizing configurations to align perfectly with your project's specific needs.
 But it doesn't stop there!
 This library thrives on evolution and growth, so your contributions towards enhancing existing schematics or creating new ones are more than welcome.
-Dive in, enjoy the simplicity and power of our library, and remember - happy coding! 🎉
+Dive in, enjoy the simplicity and power of our library, and remember—happy coding! 🎉

-## How to use this schematics package
+## How to use this schematics' package

 <code>ng add @danils/schematicskit</code>